Phosky71/PokemonHuntScripts/Gen1/Shiny Hunting/Readme.md

 I recommend don't speed up your emulator or some scripts are going to work wrong.

+Inside of each foder are going to be a small video

 ## FISHING BOTS ##

 Select your rod, put cursor over "use" and run the script.

 ![](https://i.imgur.com/0y7aQeW.png)

+Inside of each fishing script are a option called OP, if you initialize this local variable to 7 you are going to see the DVs of every Soft Reset Pokemon.

   - Autospecie_fishingbot.lua